 Ipoh is the capital of Perak on the west coast north of Kuala Lumpur.

-In the 19th century, the city began booming due to the tin-mining industry and gave the city its nickname City of Millionaires.
-Then, end of the 1950s, the glory was over as the prices for tin dropped dramatically.
+In the 19th century, the city began booming due to the tin-mining industry which gave the city its nickname City of Millionaires.
+Then, end of the 1950s, the glory was over as the tin prices dropped dramatically.

 70 % of Ipoh’s more than 650,000 inhabitants are Ethnically Chinese.
 Their ancestors were mostly Hakka and moved here to work in the tin mines.